Table of Contents

 Sedative hypnotic drugs (benzodiazepines such as estazolam, flurazepam, and quazepam)

-Short acting zolpidem and zaleplon are the first line agents for the management of insomnia.
-They are administered for 4 weeks and the tapered off slowly to avoid adverse effects of rebound insomnia, hangover effect, dependence, and alteration of memory.
+Short-acting zolpidem and zaleplon are the first-line agents for the management of insomnia.
+They are administered for four weeks and are tapered off slowly to avoid adverse effects of rebound insomnia, hangover effect, dependence and alteration of memory.

-Sedating antidepressant agents (amitriptyline, trazodone, zalepon and lunesta)
+Sedating antidepressant agents (amitriptyline, trazodone, zaleplon, and lunesta)

 Their mechanism of action is like that of benzodiazepines but they possess a safer drug profile.

 It is the newest drug in use and mimics the body’s regulation of the hormone melatonin.
 It is best used for people with problems in initiating sleep and not good for those with trouble staying asleep.
 The drug has been associated with some level of dependence.